The Clear Edge

 Winners anticipate this.
 When solving constraint A, they’re already planning for constraint B that the solution will create.

-Pattern 3: The Reactive Tax
+Pattern 3: The Reactive Tax of Fixing Capacity Constraints Late

 Operators who hit walls reactively pay a tax:

-Recognition lag: 2-4 months stuck before identifying the constraint
+• Recognition lag: 2-4 months stuck before identifying the constraint

-Solution delay: 2-4 months building fix while maxed
+• Solution delay: 2-4 months building fix while maxed

-Recovery period: 1-3 months, stabilizing after
+• Recovery period: 1-3 months, stabilizing after

-Total: 5-11 months per stage stuck or recovering
+• Total: 5-11 months per stage stuck or recovering

-Proactive operators: Fix in 6-10 weeks at 80% capacity, no stuck period
+Proactive operators: Fix in 6-10 weeks at 80% capacity, no stuck period.

-Over 4 stages ($50K → $150K), the reactive approach adds 20-44 months.
+Over 4 stages ($50K → $150K), the reactive approach adds 20-44 months of delay.

 That’s 2-4 years slower than a proactive approach for the same revenue growth.

-The Constraint Anticipation System
+How To Use The Capacity Constraint Anticipation System From $50K To $150K

-Here’s how to fix proactively:
+Here’s how to fix proactively.

 When you’re at stage N, prepare for stage N+1: